cfengine/documentation/reference/promise-types/databases.markdown

 CFEngine; but adding a new item to an important production database is not a recommended task for CFEngine.

-There are three kinds of database supported by Nova:
+There are three kinds of database supported by CFEngine:

 *LDAP - The Lightweight Directory Access Protocol*